Government inaction contributed to airports crisis – industry boss

 Mr Joeinig said the industry unsuccessfully lobbied the Treasury during the pandemic, with Mr Sunak then serving as chancellor, for targeted aid following the end of the Government’s furlough schemes.

+“We have launched a 22-point plan to help ensure passengers don’t face a summer of disruption, including a one-off amnesty on airport slots rules, and halving processing times for counter-terrorist checks.

+“It’s now on airlines to commit to running the flights they’ve promised.”

-Writing in The Times, he said: “The present travel disruption is not because of a single point of failure, with staffing issues affecting the whole market.
+Mr Joeinig wrote in The Times: “The present travel disruption is not because of a single point of failure, with staffing issues affecting the whole market.
 Not only was this predictable, it was also preventable.

 “Brexit had a big negative impact, reducing the available pool of employees.